 Long story short, I learned you can grow any hydrangea from a cutting.
 A couple trips to the local cemetery after dark with a hand pruner and I was in business.
 Just kidding–it was the middle of the day.
 Being poor as dirt is ironic for a gardener but it motivates one’s inner pirate.

-But you can’t just roll up on bamboo with a machete and some rooting powder, you must pilfer from the rhizomes….
+But with bamboo, you can’t just roll up with a machete and some rooting powder, you must pilfer from the rhizomes….

 rhizome [rahy-zohm] noun An insidious, stronger-than-steel root that laughs at your puny shovel and tiny arms and turns all pruning efforts into Saw III.

 Happily, the Bamboo Garden Nursery was like falling down a psychedelic rabbit hole and coming out the other end in China, no acid required.
-They had over 300 varieties of things I couldn’t afford on 20 acres (they’ve been adding to it every year like a botanical episode of Hoarders), an overwhelming fact necessitating golf carts and guided tours.
-Luckily, they stopped the cart whenever I wanted to bound from my seat to fondle something gorgeous.
+They had over 300 varieties of bamboo I couldn’t afford on 20 acres (they’ve been adding to it every year like a botanical episode of Hoarders), an overwhelming fact necessitating golf carts and guided tours.
+Luckily, they were willing to stop the cart whenever I wanted to bound from my seat and fondle things.
 I spewed questions.

 “I’ll take one of these, too.
 How much?
-Well, I can get by on one kidney.”“Look, a water feature.
+Well, I only really need one kidney…”“Look, a water feature.
 Gimme 60 lily pads and a bullfrog.”

-This could work, I needed a tiger for my new jungle.
+This could work because I needed a tiger for my new jungle.
 Of course, I had to warn her that said jungle would most likely start out as a discount hair plug of three green stalks in the corner of the backyard.
 Luna understandably rejected this offer.

 (sigh) Back to the cemetery.